 It provides health benefits along with emotional benefits,

 Personally, I’ve found that reading relevant and appropriate books have helped me learn more about the anxiety I used to experience which helped me process my thoughts and responses.
 A few books that help with overcoming anxiety include Rewire Your Anxious Brain, The Anxiety Toolkit, & Take Control of Your Anxiety, just to name a few.
 There are so many more available through Audiobooks which also offer a free trial.
-Having books on Audio is so convenient and can be played any time you’re ready.
+Having books on Audio is so convenient and can be played at any time you’re ready.
 Here’s an audiobook I personally recommend for anyone wanting to overcome anxiety naturally

-Exercise in general is also a great way to boost happy hormones.
-I’m not talking about running a marathon or triathlon, unless you want to.
+Exercise, in general, is also a great way to boost happy hormones.
+I’m not talking about running a marathon or triathlon unless you want to.
 It only needs to be a minimum of 15 minutes to get your body moving.
-Consider joining a social sport that you enjoy playing, or going for a walk around your neighbourhood.
+Consider joining a social sport that you enjoy playing, or going for a walk around your neighborhood.
 Even some exercises at home can help get the blood circulating and increase your positive feelings.
 For more information on improving your well being through exercise read this.

 Connect with Nature